mulesoft-catalyst/error-handler-plugin/README.md

 - Key: [Mule error type][mule-error-types] used to match.
 Example: `HTTP:BAD_REQUEST`
 - Value: (object)
     - `status`: HTTP status code to send in response.
     - `reason`: Error reason phrase to send in JSON body response.
     - `message`: Error details to send in JSON body response.

 DataWeave script is allowed in each field value.
 Unlike the DataWeave in the module's fields, the DataWeave script in the custom errors file is executed *inside the context* of the error handler module.
 This means it can **only** access content provided via the module's fields, which are accessed via the `vars` object.
 To access the error object from this file, you would need to use `vars.error` instead of simply `error`.

-**Custom errors override common errors.**  If you want to override a common error's status or message, and not just the details, you would add an entry for that error in the custom errors file, which will completely override the common error.
+**Custom errors override common errors.**  If you want to override a common error's status or reason, and not just the message, you would add an entry for that error in the custom errors file, which will completely override the common error.

 A template custom error file is shown below.
 Two custom errors, `APP:...`, and one common error override, `HTTP:...`, are shown.